How to Get Rid of Bloat Fast... And For Good

 Sugar (high fructose corn syrup) is a sneaky culprit to your bloating

-Sugar is no longer confined to baked goods that we limit to special occasions.
-It’s estimated that over 70% of all food products on store shelves now contain added sugar.
-This includes breads, crackers, salad dressings, pasta sauces, and the list goes on and on.
-And most of the time these processed foods as well sugar sweetened beverages contain refined white sugar (a.k.a. table sugar) and high fructose corn syrup–the worst of the worst.
-Both contain a mix of two simple sugars–glucose and fructose.
+Sugar is no longer confined to baked goods.
+It's everywhere.
+In fact, it’s estimated that over 70% of all food products on store shelves now contain added sugar!
+This includes breads, crackers, salad dressings, pasta sauces... the list goes on and on.

-White sugar has an equal concentration of both.
-But high fructose corn syrup has a higher concentration of fructose than glucose.
-And the problem most associated with bloating is fructose.
+White sugar has an equal concentration of both, but high-fructose corn syrup has a higher concentration of fructose than glucose.
+The problem most associated with bloating is fructose.

-High-fructose fruits is a sneaky culprit to your bloating
+High-fructose fruits are a sneaky culprit to your bloating

 - Fresh figs